Saeraphinx/BadModelSaber/README.md

 The frontend does not know what translations it has available, so if you add a new translation, you must also add it to the `availableLocales` array in `frontend/src/lib/stylizer.ts`.

 The backend uses a custom translation system for user generated content.
 Errors and alerts generated do not have support for translations.
+Backend system is based on [ftro027's PR to BadBeatMods](https://github.com/Saeraphinx/BadBeatMods/pull/91).

 ## Tests
 The backend uses Vitest for testing.
 Test files are located in the `test` folder.
 You can run the tests by executing `yarn test` in the backend folder.
 Docker is required for running the tests as it relies on a PostgreSQL container.